xia2/xia2/doc/sphinx/serial_crystallography.rst

       unit_cell=79.1,79.1,38.2,90,90,90

 The overall sequence of the data integration part of the pipeline is as follows.
-First spotfinding, indexing and joint refinement are run on the first 1000 images, in order to determine an improved geometry model for the detector.
+In the absence of an explicitly provided reference geometry, spotfinding and indexing will be run on batches of 1000 images at a time, until a threshold number of crystals have been indexed (250 by default, as specified by the :samp:`geometry_refinement.n_crystals` parameter).
+Then joint refinement of the detector geometry is run to determine an improved geometry model.
 Following this, the refined geometry is used to perform spotfinding, indexing and integration of all images, with feedback provided on batches of 1000 images at a time.
 This batch size can be adjusted with the :samp:`batch_size` parameter.
 The number of available